-As busy Moms, we all use some sort of a to do list “system”- whether you write out a big long list on a piece of paper or maybe you keep your to do list on an app.
-But the method that I have found to be the most effective for me is to have my to do list integrated with my electronic calendar- so that everything is in one place.
-I think that putting your to do list in your calendar is a fantastic way to get organized!
+As busy Moms, we all use some sort of a to-do list “system”- whether you write out a big long list on a piece of paper or maybe you keep your to-do list on an app.
+But one of the methods that I have found to be the most effective is to have my to-do list integrated with my electronic calendar- so that everything is in one place.
+Putting your to do list in your calendar is a fantastic way to get organized!

 Whether you are a Google Calendar or an Apple Calendar user, you have the ability to create multiple calendars within your system.
 If you are already using one of these electronic calendars, chances are all of your appointments are all loaded into one calendar and assigned one color.